Testing Spreading Behavior in Networks with Arbitrary Topologies: Introduction

 \subsubsection{The Case \texorpdfstring{$T = 2$}{T = 2}}

 Let us first discuss our results for the case where $T = 2$.
+In this case there is a natural graph-theoretical rephrasing of the problem: For $t \in \{1,2\}$, let $S_t$ be the set corresponding to $\ENV(\cdot,t)$ where we see $\ENV(\cdot,t)$ as an indicator function (i.e,. $S_t$ is exactly the set of nodes $v \in V$ for which $\ENV(v,t) = 1$).
+Then $\ENV \in \oBP$ if and only if $S_2$ is dominated by $S_1$ (in graph-theoretic terms).\footnote{ Technically the definition of domination is so that $A$ dominates $B$ if and only if $B \subseteq A \cup N(A)$.
+Using this definition the equivalence is only true if the graph $G$ contains self-loops everywhere.
+(Nevertheless, adding self-loops everywhere does not impact the maximum degree, which is the relevant parameter here.)
+The equivalence is certainly true if we change the definition so that $A$ dominates $B$ if $B \subseteq N(A)$. } From this perspective, the distance from $\ENV$ to $\oBP$ is the (relative) total number of nodes we need to add or remove from either of $S_1$ or $S_2$ in order for the domination property to be satisfied.

-In this regime the hardness of the problem is highly dependent on the maximum degree $\Delta$.
+The hardness of the problem in this case is highly dependent on the maximum degree $\Delta$.
 Our first result is that there is a very natural and simple algorithm that achieves query complexity $O(\Delta/\eps)$.
-Recall that a \emph{time-conforming} algorithm in our context means that the algorithm does not make queries in step $t$ if it already queried nodes at some later step $t' > t$.